bcfujiy/backup-website/content/_index.en.md

 * ***"Economies of Scope in Transportation and Trade Costs"*** with [Gaurav Khanna](https://www.econgaurav.com/) and [Brock Rowberry](https://lsa.umich.edu/econ/people/phd-students/brock-rowberry.html)

 * ***"Currency Mismatches and Production Networks"*** with [Maria A. Amado](https://sites.google.com/view/mariaalejandraamado/p%C3%A1gina-principal)

----

-*This is a personal website.
-Any results or conclusions in the research presented on this website are my own and do not necessarily represent the views of the U.S. Census Bureau.*